Out-of-State Occupational Licenses of Military Spouses

 Child Care Licensing

 Texas Health and Human Services permits and monitors all child-care operations and child-placing agencies for compliance with state licensing standards, rules and laws.

-- Employee Misconduct Registry – Contains the names of unlicensed personnel who have committed acts of abuse, neglect, exploitation, misappropriation or misconduct against residents and consumers to ensure they are denied employment in HHS-regulated facilities and by HHS-regulated agencies.
+- Employee Misconduct Registry – The EMR contains the names of unlicensed personnel who have committed reportable conduct to include acts of abuse, neglect, exploitation, misappropriation or misconduct against residents and consumers to ensure they are denied employment in HHS-regulated facilities and by HHS-regulated agencies.

-- Nurse Aide Registry – All nurse aides and nurse aide candidates are required to register in the credential management system.
+- Nurse Aide Registry – All nurse aides and nurse aide candidates are required to register in the Prometric system.

-- Employability Status Check Search – This search returns results from both the Nurse Aide Registry and Employee Misconduct Registry.
-It is used when checking on the employability of nurse aides.
+- Employability Status Check Search – This search returns results from the Nurse Aide Registry, Medication Aide Registry, and Employee Misconduct Registry.
+It is used when checking on the employability of nurse aides and medication aides.